 - VST basket 20g

-- Hog, a puck irrigator invented by Matt Perger and Michael Cameron invented.
+- Hog, a puck irrigator invented by Matt Perger and Michael Cameron.
 It helps irrigate the puck homogeneously, creating a lot of channels intentionally.
 I pull every single shot with it, it gives a more complex and tense espresso.
 From time to time we offer our own version, that we produce ourselves, handmade.

 - Tamper (personnaly I really like the one from Barista Hustle)